eberban/eberban/books/refgram/src/from_scratch/core_to_complete/time.md

 kagvei zei zvi
 ```
 </spoiler>
+TODOTODOTODO
 ## Tenses

-Since our model of time allows multiple possible futures of a same instant, we
+Since our model of time allows multiple possible futures of an instant, we
 must distinguish between time span relations that are __possible__ and
 __necessary__.
-A relation is __possible__ if there exist a time line in which
+A relation is __possible__ if there exists a time line in which
 the relation holds.
 A relation is __necessary__ if in all time lines the
-relation hold.
+relation holds.
 To make the tense composable with the context time span, they
 express a relation between the context time span and the time span of the
 provided proposition.